 26. The Saturn V rocket that powered Apollo 11 and put Neil Armstrong on the moon in 1969 was built in Alabama and is now a state landmark.

-31. During the 2011 Tornado Outbreak Alabama had 238 tornado-related fatalities and over 11 billion dollars in damage.
+33. During the 2011 Tornado Outbreak Alabama had 238 tornado-related fatalities and over 11 billion dollars in damage.
+This happened even though is not one of the states that are a part of Tornado Alley.